clarkevansteenderen/CBC_Tutorials/Tutorial_4/Tut4_SSR.md

 Ho = observed heterozygosity
 HWE = Hardy-Weinberg Equilibrium
 Fis = fixation index/inbreeding coefficient

-Let’s use this to convert the **neochetina\_b** object into genepop format, and then run some basic stats using the diveRsity package:

 ``` r
 # specify where the output file must be written to, and save as a .txt file